 - Chemicals

 - Extreme Temperatures

-- · Corrosive Environments
+- Corrosive Environments

 - Gases

-- · High Voltage Power Lines
+- High Voltage Power Lines

 - Sharp Edges

 - Moving Machinery and Vehicles

-Please contact KStrong with any questions regarding the use of this equipment in the presence of any environmental hazard.
+Please contact KStrong for use of this equipment in the presence of any environmental hazard.

-▲ WARNING
+A WARNING

-This equipment is not designed to be used in high temperature environments.
+This equipment is not designed to be used in high temperature environment.
 It is important to protect this equipment when using near activities like welding or metal cutting.
 Hot sparks may cause damage to this equipment or burn it.
-Contact KStrong for details on use of this equipment in high temperature environments.
+Contact KStrong with any questions regarding the details on use of this equipment in high temperature environment.

-ANCHORAGE STRENGTH
+ANCHORAGE STRENGTH:

 The application type determines the anchorage strength requirement.
-As per ANSI Z359.1 the necessary anchorage strength for the following applications is below:
+As per ANSI Z359.1 the necessary anchorage strength for the following applications is listed below: